crowdfavorite/wp-tagaroo/README.txt

 5. Enter your API key, set your preferences for allowing your content to be indexed or not, and press the Update tagaroo Options button.
 6. Congratulations, you've just installed tagaroo!

+== Upgrade Notice ==

+WordPress 3.5 compatibility upgrade.

+WordPress 3.5 packages an updated version of jQuery (1.8.x) that drops support for a function we were using.
+This breaks tagaroo's functionality.

 == Usage ==

 When writing blog posts, click the "Suggest Tags" link at any time to fetch appropriate tags and photos for the post.